 35.5.8.5 With respect to the NYISO, consistent with the NYSRC Reliability Rules.

-35.5.9 New York - PJM IROL Interface.
+35.5.9 New York - PJM IROL Interface

 The Parties share a joint IROL related to transfers related to the interconnecting transmission lines between their respective Reliability Coordinator Areas and Balancing Authority Areas.
 This IROL is adhered to in order to maintain acceptable steady-state and transient performance of the NYISO and PJM Transmission Systems.
 Both Parties will monitor this limit in accordance with this Agreement and independently determine the applicable import and export transfer limits.
 Both Parties agree to operate the interface to the most conservative limits developed in real-time and the day-ahead planning process.
 These operating limits shall be determined in accordance with Standards Authority Standards.
 Both Parties will take coordinated corrective actions to avoid a violation of the IROL.
 If a violation occurs, actions will be taken to clear the violation as soon as possible, and in accordance with Standards Authority Standards.

-35.5.10 Coordination and Exchange of Information Regarding System Planning.
+35.5.10 Coordination and Exchange of Information Regarding System Planning

 The Parties shall exchange information and coordinate regarding system planning and inter-regional planning activities in a manner consistent with Standards Authority Standards and consistent with the requirements of confidentiality agreements or rules binding upon either of the Parties.